[This post was originally published on 20th Jan 2022. It has been updated on 17th Oct 2022.]

 - Establishes your business as a thought leader- When you’re routinely engaging with your customers to educate them about various facets of your products or services and addressing their queries in the process, they start looking up to you as an industry leader and a figure of authority.
 Not only does this enhance the credibility of your brand, but it also helps you build an extremely loyal customer base.
 After all, if you have the answer to all their questions, why would they go anywhere else?

-- Ensures you are constantly communicating with your customers– Be it to create awareness, provide solutions, or obtain feedback, lead nurturing requires you to be in constant and regular touch with your customers.
+- Ensures you are constantly communicating with your customers– Be it to create awareness, provide solutions, or obtain feedback, lead nurturing email campaigns allow you to be in constant and regular touch with your customers.

 This serves two purposes-